Student Consumer Information

 UWG Distance Ed Helpline

-David Jenks, Interim Provost and Vice President for Academic Affairs
+David Jenks, Vice Provost and Vice President for Academic Affairs

 Student Affairs and Enrollment Management

-Dr. Xavier Whitaker, Interim Vice President for Student Affairs and Enrollment Management
+Dr. Andre Fortune, Vice President for Student Affairs and Enrollment Management

 Instructions for filing a complaint with our regional accreditor, Southern Association of Colleges and Schools (SACS): Complete the Commission’s Complaint Form and send two print copies to the President, Southern Association of Colleges and Schools Commission on Colleges, 1866 Southern Lane, Decatur, GA 30033-4097.
 (To access the Commission’s complaint policy, procedures, and the Complaint Form, please see Complaint Procedures Against the Commission or Its Accredited Institutions.)
 Please read the document carefully before submitting a complaint.
 Note that the complaint policy only addresses significant, documented, alleged non-compliance with the SACSCOC accreditation standards, policies or procedures.
 Complainants are expected to have attempted to resolve the issue through the institution’s complaint processes before filing a complaint with SACSCOC.
 The SACSCOC complaint process is not intended to be used to involve the Commission in disputes between individuals and member institutions or to cause the Commission to interpose itself as a reviewing authority in individual matters; nor does the policy allow the Commission to seek redress on an individual’s behalf.
 The primary purpose of the SACSCOC complaint procedure is to acquire valuable information regarding an accredited institution’s possible non-compliance with accreditation standards, policies and procedures rather than to resolve individual disputes.
 Complaints must be tied to specific standard numbers from The Principles of Accreditation: Foundations for Quality Enhancement